ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 22. Implemented NetCDF file interpreter with metadata extraction, data visualization, and structured data extraction
 23. Created HDF5 file interpreter with metadata extraction, data visualization, and structured data extraction
 24. Added comprehensive tests for all file interpreters to ensure proper registration and functionality
+25. Implemented MP3 file interpreter with ID3 metadata extraction and audio preview capabilities
+26. Created MP4 file interpreter with metadata extraction and video preview capabilities
+27. Implemented XLSX file interpreter with metadata extraction, text extraction, and structured data extraction
+28. Created image preview component for displaying image files with metadata
+29. Implemented document preview component for displaying document files (PDF, DOCX, XLSX) with metadata
+30. Created metadata grouping functionality to organize metadata into logical groups for display
+31. Updated file browser to use the new file preview components

 The roadmap is divided into four phases: